-Most teaching positions are Elementary levels through middle school.
-GeoVisions places teachers with highly selective private language schools and schools run by the Korean government as well as English Village and International Schools located in South Korea.
+Most teaching English abroad jobs in South Korea are Elementary levels through middle school.
+GeoVisions Foundation places teachers with highly selective private language schools and schools run by the Korean government as well as English Village and International Schools located in South Korea.

 South Korea is a dynamic, advanced country in a class of its own.
 Korea is a choice destination for an English teacher because the demand for English instruction is well-developed.
 There is an emphasis on English education placed on the youth in Korean society.
 Students are genuinely motivated to learn English.
 Ultimately, English ability can make the difference between a good life and an ordinary existence for much of the population in South Korea.

 $669.
 Please press the Costs tab (above) to find out why there is a fee and what it covers.

 One-year contract required.

 Not Included.
 You will receive forms you need to apply for your E2 visa.
 GeoVisions and our partner abroad can provide guidance on obtaining your visa.
 Please begin looking at the visa requirements for details.

 New semesters begin in March and September.
 We do have openings each month so that teachers can apply anytime during the year.

 The fee you pay to teach in South Korea goes to our 501(c)(3) non-profit public charity, The GeoVisions Foundation.
 The program donation for this experience covers our costs of local screening of potential host schools in South Korea and assisting you with the process of compiling the documents you will need.
 We provide guidance for the correct visa, and assistance in South Korea during your entire stay to make sure what you have agreed to is what happens.
 This provides you a great deal of security and a social base to grow and enjoy your time in South Korea.
 If you are from the US, the fee also includes your travel and medical insurance.